KOTOR-Community-Portal/website-content/CONTRIBUTING.md

 We use [branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) to manage changes to the KOTOR Community Portal website.
 A branch is a separate line of development for making changes without affecting the main project until they are ready.

-- The **main** branch will typically contain the current working version of the website.
+- The `main` branch will typically contain the current working version of the website.
 The main branch is protected, so only certain users are able to edit it.
 Generally, the main branch will be changed only when a new version of the website is published.
-- The **default** branch will typically contain a work in progress of the next version.
-Typically, this branch will be named whatever the next version of the website is going to be named.
+- The `dev` branch will typically contain a work in progress of the next version.
+This may become a major, minor, or patch version depending on the content included.
+- Release branches will contain a working version of the website in some past state.
+Release branches are named starting with `release/`.
 - Other branches may be used for developing individual features.

-Most of the time, you will only need to worry about the default branch.
+Most of the time, you will only need to worry about the `dev` branch, which is the default branch on GitHub.

 In GitHub's web editor, you can switch branches using the dropdown menu located at the top left of each page.